Violet Helleborine Var. rosea |

-Of course my optimism was soon dispelled with a walk along the reservoir causeway revealing very little apart from a few Sand Martins and Swallows brought down by the lowering rain clouds to hunt insects almost at ground level.
-The juvenile Red crested Pochard that has lingered here for some days now was feeding in the choppy waters and as usual associating with some dowdy moulting Mallards.
+Of course any optimism was soon dispelled with a walk along the reservoir causeway revealing very little apart from a few Sand Martins and Swallows brought down by the lowering rain clouds to hunt insects almost at ground level.
+The juvenile Red crested Pochard that has lingered here for a few days now was feeding in the choppy waters and as usual associating with the similar dowdy looking, moulting Mallards.

 On gaining the far end of the causeway I joined Dave who had seen pretty much the same as me.We stood and chatted whilst scanning the two reservoir basins..A few more hirundines scudded across the grey waters, rising and falling as they mastered the contrary currents of the strengthening wind and we were joined by Ben.
 It was Dave who saved the day when, on turning to scan the smaller basin he discovered a Black Tern arriving from the north and which proceeded to steadily beat into a strong southeast headwind, frustratingly always remaining far out in the middle of the basin.
 It intermittently revealed itself but always at a distance and eventually transferred to the larger basin and with the onset of a mizzle of rain proved an ongoing trial to follow as its grey plumage faithfully matched the similar coloured waters that it flew over.

-Dave departed,then so did Ben.
-I hung on for a while in case anything else might arrive but it looked unlikely and the reservoir, as it always does these days became ever more busy with joggers,walkers yachts and windsurfers.
+Dave departed, then so did Ben.
+I hung on for a while in case anything else might arrive but it looked unlikely and the reservoir, as it always does these days started to become ever more busy with joggers,walkers yachts and windsurfers.

 It was proving to be a morning of intermittent light rain, enough to be tiresome and again it would be an unfamiliar pleasure to not be exposed to the capricious elements on the reservoir's causeway but safe in a capacious hide which I would probably, on a day such as this, have entirely to myself.